cs4404-mission2/writeup/README.md

 ### Peerlock

-Peerlock is a BGP security measure that combines AS path validation with peering agreements to form a robust but unscalable solution to BGP hijacking.
+Peerlock is a BGP security measure that combines AS path validation with peering agreements to form a robust but manual solution to BGP hijacking.
 Peerlock begins when two ISPs are establishing BGP sessions to exchange their prefixes.
 They agree on certain path permutations that are expected (an allowlist) or paths that should never be seen on that session (a blocklist).

 ### Pathvector